 To familiarize yourself with the content and interface of the LSAT, we recommend using the free Official LSAT PrepTests® that are available through your LSAC LawHub account.
 LawHub also includes a series of tutorial videos that can help you get better acquainted with the test’s format and features.

-If you’d like to familiarize yourself with the ProctorU startup process, review the video links below.
+ProctorU has created several general videos that illustrate the startup process for any test for which they provide remote proctoring services.
 These videos are not specific to the LSAT, but they may be useful to you in familiarizing yourself with the startup process:

 Timeline: Before your scheduled exam time